1 |

 |

-This proposal will leverage the Asian Bipolar Genetics Network (A?BIG?NET), an international collaboration of investigators from the U.S., Taiwan, South Korea, Singapore, India and Pakistan, to carry out a molecular genetics study of bipolar disorder in East and South Asia.
+This proposal will leverage the Asian Bipolar Genetics Network (A-BIG-NET), an international collaboration of investigators from the U.S., Taiwan, South Korea, Singapore, India and Pakistan, to carry out a molecular genetics study of bipolar disorder in East and South Asia.
 It will establish a valuable genetics resource with 4x low?pass whole genome sequence and rich phenotype data that will dramatically increase the worldwide diversity of genetics data on bipolar disorder, an important step to accelerate gene discovery in this disorder and advance global mental health equity. |

 Kendler and Flint (MPI) |